sethblack/jasmine-cordova-runner/README.md

 on your phone.
 You may want to add cordova_test_app to your local .gitignore to keep your repo clean.

+# SpecRunners

+Because Cordova injects plugins after the DOM has loaded you'll need to wrap your specs with a 'deviceready' listener.

 # Debugging

 Hahaha!
 It's in Javascript.
 Good luck!